How Gut Health Shapes Cognition, Behaviour, and Emotional Wellbeing

 Summary

-The gut-brain axis represents one of the most remarkable discoveries in modern neuroscience—a bidirectional communication superhighway connecting the trillions of microorganisms residing in your dog’s gut to the complex neural networks of their brain.
-This sophisticated signalling system influences virtually every aspect of canine mental health, from moment-to-moment mood and stress responses to long-term cognitive function and behavioural patterns.
-This comprehensive guide explores the science underlying gut-brain communication, examines its profound implications for canine anxiety disorders, neurodegenerative conditions, and behavioural problems, and provides evidence-based nutritional strategies for supporting your dog’s mental and emotional wellbeing through targeted gut health optimisation.
+This sophisticated signalling system influences virtually every aspect of canine mental health, from moment-to-moment mood and stress responses to long-term cognitive function and behavioural patterns.1,7,8 This guide examines the science of gut-brain communication and provides evidence-based nutritional strategies for supporting canine mental and emotional wellbeing.

 Key Takeaways